sjc6663/PA-Dairy-AMR-Sociology/README.md

 ### sig-ps-creation.R
 This script is used to combine the Clinically Significant Genes csv file (CIA_genes.csv) with the phyloseq object to only select genes that are deemed clinically significant for downstream analysis.

-### figure2.R
-This script is used for the generation of bar plots for cows and calves separating the samples by farm and Broadclass of AMR genes.

-### figure3.R
-This script is used for the generation of a bar plot, alpha diversity statistical test, violin plot, beta diversity statistical test, and PCA of data based on gender of primary farm operator.

-### figure4.R
+### figure_2.R
 This script is used for the generation of a bar plot, alpha diversity statistical test, violin plot, beta diversity statistical test, and PCA of data based on cow vs. calf identification of samples.

-### figure5.R
+### figure_3.R
 This script is used for the generation of a bar plot, alpha diversity statistical test, violin plot, and beta diversity statistical test of data based on type of labor at the farm (family vs. non-family).

-### figure6.R
+### figure_4.R
 This script is used for the generation of a bar plot, alpha diversity statistical test, violin plot, and beta diversity statistical test of data based on whether or not farms experience a language barrier between primary operator and employees.

+### figure_5.R
+This script is used for the generation of a bar plot, alpha diversity statistical test, violin plot, beta diversity statistical test, and PCA of data based on gender of primary farm operator.

-### figure7.R
+### figure_6.R
 This script is used for the generation of a bar plot, alpha diversity statistical test, violin plot, beta diversity statistical test, and PCA of data based on gender of primary farm operator for clincally significant genes.